-Bus will drop off campers at 2pm (all sessions) at Children's Hospital in Detroit.
+Bus will drop off campers at 2pm at the Kresge Eye Institute, 4717 St. Antoine, Detroit, MI 48201 on the last day of camp (all sessions).

 ADULT MUST SHOW PHOTO ID TO PICK UP CHILD.
 (No exceptions)

 Transportation back to Okemos, MI